WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/index.md

 ---
 layout: Meadow
-title: Hello World
+title: Hello, Meadow!
-subtitle: Guides and documentation for Meadow
+subtitle: Create, deploy, and understand your first Meadow application.
 ---

-Meadow applications are very similiar to familiar .NET Framework 4.7.2 console applications.
-To access the IO (GPIO, I2C, SPI, etc.) and Meadow-specific features, your project references the **Meadow.Core** library.

-Let's create a new Meadow app!

-## Prerequisites
+Once [Meadow.OS has been deployed to your board](/Meadow/Getting_Started/Deploying_Meadow), you can create and deploy Meadow apps to it.

+## Step 1: Install Visual Studio Meadow Extensions

-You'll need Visual Studio: [available here](https://visualstudio.microsoft.com/downloads/)
+You'll need Visual Studio 2019 for either Windows or Mac; [available here](https://visualstudio.microsoft.com/downloads/).
 You can use any edition including Enterprise, Professional, or the free Community edition.

-### Windows
+## Windows

-Install Visual Studio 2019.

 You'll need to ensure the **.NET Framework 4.7.2 development tools** are installed.
 To verify, run the Visual Studio Installer and click **Modify**.
 Under **Installation details**, expand **.NET desktop development** and ensure that **.NET Framework 4.7.2 development tools** is checked.